-RMM operates data centers in Milwaukee and Appleton, Wis.
-Both are built to Tier III standards and have SOC 2 Type 2 certification, which demonstrates appropriate information security policies and procedures in place to protect customer data.
+RMM operates data centers in Milwaukee and Appleton, Wisconsin.
+Both are built to Tier 3 standards and have SOC 2 Type 2 certification, which demonstrates appropriate information security policies and procedures in place to protect customer data.
 In addition to providing geographic diversity and redundancy, these locations are in FEMA safe zones and are hardened to withstand natural disasters.

-Additionally, here are six key questions you should ask about any potential hosted data center:Is it in the right space?
+Additionally, here are six key questions you should ask about any potential hosted data center:Is the data center in the right space?

 There should be no unsecured doors or windows that can be easily accessed from the outside.
 All entrances should be well-lit with surveillance cameras, alarms and industrial doors and locks.
 There should be perimeter security as well, including strong fencing and gates and possibly even concrete barriers.
-Other essential features include secure access and fire suppression systems with 24x7 monitoring.Is it reliable?
+Other essential features include secure access and fire suppression systems with 24x7 monitoring.Is the data center reliable?

 All electrical, mechanical and environmental systems must have built-in redundancy.
 The electrical system should be fully redundant with multiple distribution paths to IT equipment.
 Find out how many distribution units, backup systems, utility feeds and generators are in operation.Is it energy efficient?